 Some chiropractors and other holistic health practitioners use the technique of muscle testing to answer questions like these.
 Well, at least the first two questions.
 You can also use the technique on yourself to answer the third question.

 But is the test accurate?
 Is it accepted by clinical research?
 And even if it’s not supported by science, does that mean anybody who uses the testing method is a quack?
-Lots of people use homeopathy despite the fact the mainstream medical community is often hostile to it.
+Lots of people use naturopathic medicine despite the fact the mainstream medical community is often hostile to it.

 The answers to these questions depends on the type of testing.
 Or, more accurately, what the test is used for, how it’s used, and by whom.
 Physical therapists use manual muscle testing techniques to assess a patient’s ability to contract a specific muscle.